 Journalism and editing

-Visual arts, tech, books, photography, theatre and classical music are my main beat as a writer, but in 20 years as a journalist I've tackled topics as diverse as why wood is the architecture of the future, how museums tried to capture covid, the world of live coding and “algorave” and the remarkable career of Malian photographer Malick Sidibé (a New York Times front-page story).
+Visual arts, tech, books, photography, theatre, music and design are my main beat as a writer, but in 20 years as a journalist I've tackled topics as diverse as why wood is the building material of the future, whether Britain can regain its former glory at snooker, the world of live coding and “algorave” and the remarkable career of Malian photographer Malick Sidibé (a New York Times front page).
 I have a keen interest in global culture, and an eye for big stories of all kinds.

-I’ve profiled and interviewed many major cultural figures, including Marina Abramovic (another NYT front page), Tom Stoppard, Cate Blanchett, Svetlana Alexievich, Grayson Perry, Toby Jones, Kirill Serebrennikov, Cornelia Parker, Ian McEwan and Martin Parr.
-As well as contributing to outlets including The New York Times, The Guardian, The Financial Times, Prospect magazine, and The New Yorker, I’ve reported from countries including the US, China, Russia, Germany, Japan, India and Belarus.
+I’ve interviewed many major names, including Marina Abramovic (another NYT front page), Tom Stoppard, Cate Blanchett, Svetlana Alexievich, Grayson Perry, Toby Jones, Kirill Serebrennikov, Cornelia Parker, Ian McEwan and Martin Parr.
+As well as contributing to outlets including The New York Times, The Guardian, The Financial Times, Bloomberg, Prospect magazine and The New Yorker, I’ve reported from countries including the US, China, Russia, Germany, Japan, India and Belarus.

-I'm also a hugely experienced commissioning editor, and worked most recently on the longform desk at the FT, editing some of the paper’s most impactful Big Reads and visual investigations.
+I'm also a hugely experienced commissioning editor with deep digital and print experience.
+I worked most recently on the longform desk at the FT, assigning and editing some of the paper’s high-profile Big Reads and visual investigations.

 If you’d like to discuss a piece I could write – or commission me! – do get in touch.